Introduction to Assessing Casinos

 You’re looking for the casino has the best overall payout percentage.
 That’s it.
 That’s enough.
 For those interested, sometimes different states break up that over payout percentages into those for table games and those for slot machines.
 Also good info!

-So, in general, take a look and see what they offer.
+So, in general, see what they offer.
 Remember, you’re looking to add a few percentage points to your overall payout percentage.
 Next, finding the best slot machine will add a few more points.
 A point here.
 A point there.
 Every point helps!

 Otherwise, I’d be careful of online casino reviews when assessing casinos.
 They can be so subjective from honest people, and you can’t know advertisements are legitimate.
 And telling the difference can be difficult.